-At Parents' Evenings: where you can speak to class teachers about your child's progress and next steps.
-You can also make an appointment with your child's Pastoral Care Teacher.
+At Parents' Evenings: where you can speak to teachers about your child's progress and next steps.

 All year groups and their parents can track and monitor homework through the Satchell One mobile phone app.
 Any parents having difficulty accessing the website or the app should contact the school office.